 Goff, James: (Clinton) (Petition for postconviction relief filed on December 20, 2016) (No meaningful activity since December 2016) On April 6, 2010, the 6th Circuit granted Goff habeas relief conditioned upon the state courts reopening Goff's direct appeal.
 Upon reopening his direct appeal, on March 19, 2012, the 12th District Court of Appeals again affirmed Goff's conviction but remanded the case back to the trial court for resentencing because the trial court failed to inform Goff of his right to allocution.
 On August 4, 2015, the trial court again sentenced Goff to death; the state court of appeals affirmed his death sentence on November 22, 2016; and the Ohio Supreme Court affirmed on September 20, 2018.
 Meanwhile, on December 20, 2016, Goff filed with the trial court a petition for postconviction relief and a motion for discovery.
+On February 28, 2024, the trial court denied Goff's February 26, 2024 motion to replace one of his attorneys.

-Jackson, Kareem: (Franklin) (Pending in the trial court on motion for leave to file a motion for new trial filed on January 24, 2020) (No meaningful activity since February 24, 2020) - case stayed On January 24, 2020 Jackson filed in the trial court a motion for leave to file a motion for new trial.
+Jackson, Kareem: (Franklin) (Motion for leave to file a motion for new trial filed on January 24, 2020) (No meaningful activity since February 2020 - case stayed) On January 24, 2020 Jackson filed in the trial court a motion for leave to file a motion for new trial.
 The State opposed the motion on February 7, 2020, and Jackson filed a reply on February 24, 2020.
-On May 19, 2023, the trial court stayed the case pending the evidentiary hearing in federal court on Jackson's successive habeas petition.
+On May 19, 2023, the trial court stayed the case pending the evidentiary hearing in federal court on Jackson's successive habeas petition, which was conducted on June 7, 2023.
+Jackson's execution date is currently set for December 10, 2025.